Operation Hot Rock: Public reaction

 The lava containment mission on Etna captured the public imagination in Italy and abroad.
 Media outlets at the time often portrayed the effort in dramatic terms, as a battle of modern engineering against the primal forces of nature.
-Newspapers ran headlines about the "Battle Against Etna" and the race to "Save the Village" with the help of high-tech machines.
+Newspapers described it as battle against nature and a race to "Save the Village" with the help of high-tech machines.
 The image of American "Sea Stallion" helicopters (a nickname for the CH-53 Super Stallion) hovering over a glowing river of lava made for striking news footage.

-Journalists embedded with the operation recounted vivid scenes: one report described the lava flow at Zafferana's edge as a "malignant monster...15 feet high, gray-black and inexorable", inching forward with hisses and clinks as it ignited trees in its path.
+Journalists embedded with the operation recounted vivid scenes: one report described the lava flow at Zafferana's edge as a massive threat, with lava flow fronts reaching heights of 9 meters, inching forward with hisses and clinks as it ignited trees in its path.
 Such descriptions underscored the desperation and high stakes felt by observers.

 Local reaction in Sicily was a mixture of anxiety, cooperation, and later gratitude.
 Throughout early 1992, residents of Zafferana Etnea watched the eruption's progress with trepidation.
 Many participated in civil defense drills or helped with reinforcing barriers; others turned to folk traditions (such as the man who left offerings of wine to the lava) in a bid for divine intervention.

 When the U.S. Marines and their giant helicopters arrived, many locals were curious and hopeful.
 Some residents initially doubted that even the military could stop a volcano – a sentiment echoed by volcanologist Franco Barberi, who warned in mid-April that if the eruption continued indefinitely, "no scientist, Rambo or marine will be able to resist it".
 This comment, which spread in the press, reflected a cautious realism about the limits of human power over nature.

 As the operations proceeded, Italian officials balanced optimism with caution.
 Civil Protection Minister Nicola Capria frequently updated the media: at one point he noted the situation was "less dramatic" thanks to interventions but emphasized that "the monster is very strong" and the outcome uncertain.
 The public, both in Sicily and across Italy, closely followed these developments.
 There was an outpouring of support for those on the front lines – the Italian soldiers, firefighters, volcanologists, and the American pilots working collaboratively.
 Schoolchildren in Catania reportedly drew pictures of helicopters fighting lava; some Sicilians nicknamed the U.S. Marines "angeli del lava" (angels of the lava) in appreciation.